demogorgi/MIP_based_gas_simulator/gurobi-version/README.md

 #### main_ai.py
     start point for AI part

 #### configs.py
     class contains all constant values used across the modules

 #### gas_network.py
     class represents a gas network logic for neural network

 #### mcts.py
     classes for Monte Carlo Tree Search algorithm

 #### sol2state.py
     functions to extract values from solution output from simulator part

+#### neural_network_architecture.py
+    class for neural network model to get policy and value head and a wrapper class for neural network

+#### train.py
+    class for main training of the neural network